fnelson4314/Coding-Language-Notes/CodingLanguages/YAML.md

 - **Play**: An ordered list of tasks that maps to managed nodes in an inventory.
 - **Task**: A list of one or more modules that defines the operations that Ansible performs.
 - **Module**: A unit of code or binary that Ansible runs on managed nodes.
+- **Inventory**: A list of hosts and groups that Ansible can call on.
+Usually done in YAML

 ### Basic Syntax